The Natural Breathability of Wool: A Key to Comfort and Well-being

 This natural and high level of breathability makes wool ideal for a wide range of end uses, enhancing comfort and promoting well-being:

-• Next-to-Skin Activewear: Wool’s ability to breathe offers sustained comfort during extended sport, outdoor, travel, general work, and everyday activities.
+- Next-to-Skin Activewear: Wool’s ability to breathe offers sustained comfort during extended sport, outdoor, travel, general work, and everyday activities.
 Whether it’s underwear, socks, base layers, or performance t-shirts, wool keeps you dry and comfortable.
+Learn more about wool’s thermoregulation advantages

-• Sleepwear: Wool continually absorbs moisture away from the body and releases it as vapour into the air, keeping the sleeper dry and comfortable, and improving sleep quality and duration.
+- Sleepwear: Wool continually absorbs moisture away from the body and releases it as vapour into the air, keeping the sleeper dry and comfortable, and improving sleep quality and duration.
 Experience a more restful night’s sleep with wool.
+Discover the amazing benefits of sleeping in wool.

-• Bedding and Mattresses: Wool’s breathability reduces humidity and keeps temperatures from rising in the immediate environment, limiting the opportunities for dust mites to develop.
+- Bedding and Mattresses: Wool’s breathability reduces humidity and keeps temperatures from rising in the immediate environment, limiting the opportunities for dust mites to develop.
 This creates healthier sleeping conditions, particularly beneficial for allergy and asthma sufferers.
+All about wool and bedding here.

 Wool’s breathability is natural, inherent, and permanent.
 It comes hand in hand with wool’s excellent odour resistance, which also makes product care more straightforward.
 While synthetic clothes must be washed regularly to sustain properties such as breathability, wool can easily be freshened up through airing.
 This natural advantage not only enhances comfort but also contributes to a more sustainable lifestyle.